Have you ever been told to put logos before logos? Have you ever fed your client a hamburger? Ever been backfilled?

 Instead, we got stories about times design jargon has led to misunderstandings, awkwardness and panic.
 There were terms that were well and truly lost in translation, words that have other, far more salacious definitions, and phrases that just sound plain daft.

-Read on for designers' tales of times design jargon has wreaked havoc on projects.
+Check out our own jargon buster series on terms such as skeuomorphism.
+Meanwhile, read on for designers' tales of times design jargon has wreaked havoc on projects.

 That's just rude

 "I was once in a meeting about Iceland supermarkets," Simon Manchipp says.
 The SomeOne founder remembers how the team were looking at the brand and trying to work out what was unique about it.
 They wanted to show the company as being progressive.